Kietpawpan/flood/README.md

 8. __Actutal water volume__ is the mass of flood water, which equal inflow - outflow (m<sup>3</sup>.
 If the inflow is less than the outflow, then the actual water volume is zero.
 9. __Fraction of space in canal__ is the fraction of empty area in the canal (Dmnl).

+1. __Critical Flood Height:__ The maximum water level at which pedestrian or vehicular access becomes hazardous or impossible due to flooding.
+2. __Overflow Duration:__ The consecutive number of days during which the flood water level exceeds the capacity of the drainage system.
+3. __Water Inflow Rate:__ The volumetric flow rate of water entering the city or region, measured in cubic meters per second (m³/s).
+4. __Infrastructure Area Fraction:__ The ratio of the total area occupied by infrastructure (<i>e.g.</i>, buildings, roads) to the total area of the city or region.
+5. __Infrastructure Height:__ The height of infrastructure elements (<i>e.g.</i>, buildings) that are submerged during a flood.
+6. __Canal Width:__ The width of the canal used to drain flood water from the city to the sea, measured in meters (m).
+7. __Canal Depth:__ The depth of the canal used to drain flood water from the city to the sea, measured in meters (m).
+8. __Actual Water Volume:__ The net volume of flood water in the city or region, calculated as the difference between the inflow and outflow rates over time.
+If the outflow rate exceeds the inflow rate, the actual water volume is zero.
+9. __Canal Space Fraction:__ The ratio of the empty volume within the canal to the total volume of the canal.

 ## Risk Assessment
 The hazard quotient is a useful metric for quantifying flood risk.
 Here's a breakdown of the concept: